 Bipolar depression is the most common clinical presentation of bipolar disorder.
-These episodes tend to last longer, recur more often and are associated with a worse prognosis than the manic/hypomanic episodes.
-Bipolar depression remains a significantly underserved medical need with only a few FDA-approved treatment options available.
+These episodes tend to last longer, are more difficult to treat, recur more often, and are also observed to have worse prognosis than the manic/hypomanic episodes.